Adding JAX and Numba support for Op

 With the PyTensor Op

-replicated in JAX, we’ll need to register the
+replicated, we’ll need to register the

-function with the PyTensor JAX Linker
+function with the backends Linker

 .
 This is done through the use of